VonHumbolt/RoadBedProject/README.md

 # Road Bed Full Stack Project
-RoadBed project is a full stack web application project and it was created with Java Spring Boot and Next.js.
+Road Bed project is a full stack web application project and it was created with Java Spring Boot and Next.js.
 Also, frontend design of project was designed with Tailwind CSS.

 ## Brief Description of the Project